MIC Remediation Prevention

 Corrosion in fire sprinkler piping starts with the presence of water, iron, and oxygen.
 This is commonly referred to as “generalized corrosion,” or otherwise known as rust, or iron oxide.
 MIC accelerates this normal condition of sprinkler piping and reduces the lifespan of the piping.
 Studies show that 70-90% of corrosion is generalized, and 10-30% of corrosion is influenced by MIC.

 Having a qualified and certified company is important to determining whether your system has a MIC problem or a generalized corrosion issue.
-Metro Safety and Fire is qualified and certified to test for MIC and provide knowledgeable solutions to preventing it.
+Metro Safety & Fire, Inc is qualified and certified to test for MIC and provide knowledgeable solutions to preventing it.

 What is “MIC”?